 When this happens, you will likely end up with the shorter end of the stick since there will be fewer assets left for division.
 You may not have much to show after all the years of hard work and commitment to the marriage.

 Looking out for your rights during a divorce

 If you suspect your spouse is hiding assets from the divorce court, it is prudent to take swift and appropriate action before it is too late.
 As mentioned, hiding assets during divorce is illegal, and they may face legal and financial penalties if culpable.

 Since you will need some supporting evidence that may not be so forthcoming, such as your spouse’s bank details or property transfer deeds, it is best to seek legal assistance on the best way of going around such hurdles.
+Understanding how to prove separate property in a divorce is essential in these situations to ensure a fair division.
 It could go a long way in protecting your financial interests when dealing with a dishonest spouse.